cs-ieee-ist/cs-essentials/content/topics/gdb/core-files.md

 # GDB - Debug with core files

-A Core dump is a file containing a process's address space (memory) when the process terminates unexpectedly.
+A Core Dump is a file containing a process's address space (memory) when the process terminates unexpectedly.
 This file is very useful for debugging, for example, segmentation faults.

 ## Generate a Core Dump file